sondrele/gatsby-source-google-spreadsheet/README.md

 - In order to automatically parse cell values as numbers and dates, you need to specify the format of the column (or the cell) in your spreadsheet.
-- If an empty row is encountered in a sheet, all further rows will be excluded - even if they have data.